Luís Filipe Tavares

 Luís Filipe Tavares (born 25 August 1965) is Cape Verdean politician who served as Minister of Foreign Affairs and Communities & Minister of Defence of Cape Verde.
 He resigned from this position in April 2021 following allegations of corruption.
-He was decorated with "Chevalier de l'Ordre National du Mérite" by the French President Nicolas Sarkosy.
+He was decorated with "Chevalier de l'Ordre National du Mérite" by the French President Nicolas Sarkozy.

 Life and education

-Tavares was born in the city of Paraia.
-He obtained a bachelor’s degree in Geography from the University of Rouen, France and a diploma in Specialist in Local Development from the International Training Centre of the ILO, Turin, Italy before earning a master’s degree in Local Policies majoring in organization and development from the University of Rouen.
+Tavares was born in the city of Praia.
+He obtained a bachelor's degree in Geography from the University of Rouen, France and a diploma in Specialist in Local Development from the International Training Centre of the ILO, Turin, Italy before earning a master's degree in Local Policies majoring in organization and development from the University of Rouen.

 Career

 He was a Councilor of the Municipality of Praia.
 He was appointed advisor to the Prime Minister of Cape Verde and later General Director of the Decentralization Office/General Directorate of Local Administration of the Government.
 He lectured at the Instituto Superior de Educação, the Instituto Nacional de Administração e Gestão and at the Universidade Jean Piaget de Cabo Verde where he was a General Administrator.
 He served as the Minister of Foreign Affairs and Communities before being deployed to the Ministry of Defence where he resigned over an allegation of corruption.